 The Little Book

 “And he had in his hand a little book open: and he set his right foot upon the sea, and his left foot on the earth, And cried with a loud voice, as when a lion roareth: and when he had cried, seven thunders uttered their voices” (Revelation 10:2-3).
 Malachi’s Message contains those seven thunders.
-We cannot take that thunderous message of revelation lightly—God’s Church is falling away, and 50 percent of God’s people are going to die forever (Matthew 25:1-10), and 50 percent will suffer as no people have ever suffered before they repent!
+We cannot take that thunderous message of revelation lightly—God’s Church is falling away, and 50 percent of God’s Laodicean people are going to die forever (Matthew 25:1-10), and the other 50 percent will suffer as no people have ever suffered before they repent!

 This great angel delivered this little book to God’s very elect.
-But something strange happened in verse 4: “And when the seven thunders had uttered their voices, I was about to write: and I heard a voice from heaven saying unto me, Seal up those things which the seven thunders uttered, and write them not.”
+But something strange happened in Revelation 10:4: “And when the seven thunders had uttered their voices, I was about to write: and I heard a voice from heaven saying unto me, Seal up those things which the seven thunders uttered, and write them not.”
 In Revelation 1:19, when John began seeing and hearing things, God told him to write it all down.
 But when he came to the little book, God stopped him from writing it down.
 Why?

 Remember the example of Abraham and Isaac.
 Abraham had the knife drawn back, ready to obediently stab his son, and God said, No, stop.
 Now I KNOW you’ll obey me.
 God has chosen not to know what we’re going to do in our spiritual lives.

 So you could see God allowing something to happen in the end-time Church that would be hard to understand—something that would reveal things to God He would not otherwise know.
 And He is learning a lot!
 God is evaluating His Church today.
 Judgment is upon the house of God right now.